ndizihiwesimon/SolviT-django-day4/README.md

 # SolviT Trainings

-These are codes we wrote during training
+These are codes we wrote during training -- Day 4